So, you may or may not have teenagers in your home at the moment.

 But you probably know those who do.
 So please read on!

-It’s been a while but I clearly remember it was a challenging time for our marriage.
+It’s been a while but I clearly remember that raising two teenage girls was a challenging time for our marriage.

-While those years had a lot of good things in them, the parenting side of teenagers was an area I could have/should have done better.
+While those years, raising our two girls had a lot of good things in them, the parenting side of teenagers was an area I could have/should have done better.

 Today, my daughters are in that phase of life where they are raising teenagers.
 And despite the temptation to say “Now you know what it was like!“, I feel more compassion for them and their teenagers than anything else.